Getting Started

 /// <reference types="@alauda/doom/runtime" />

-Now you can use the global components provided by doom in your .mdx files with type safety.
+This allows you to safely use the global components provided by doom in .mdx files with type safety.

 doom -h